cpif/cpif/README.md

-# Hello, and welcome to my GitHub
+# Hello, there. :sunglasses:

-Now that you're here, it's time to leave...
+Can you spot the amateur?